Aren't they the same? Which one should you have? Why are they both used? Do they cost the same? Are fillers more risky?

 Holly Willoughby is a perfect example of someone who at the age of 41 is 99% likely to have had dermal fillers yet still looks herself.
 And incredible.

 Roughly 3-6 months but it will hinge on you and how quickly your body metabolises it.

 When you choose a safe and qualified practitioner, you can expect to pay from £125 to £300 per area.
 Don’t be tempted by cheap deals, they’re a warning sign.

 Filler tends to last a bit longer and new studies are suggesting it lasts even longer than we first thought.
 Roughly though, between six and 24 months, depending on the area you have targeted and the type of filler used.

 The price of fillers really depends on the type you want.
 For lip fillers, you should expect to pay upwards of £300.
 For cheek fillers, a session with a qualified practitioner will start from £350, and from £450 for liquid rhinoplasty.

-Fillers and Botox both achieve amazing results and both address lines and wrinkles and have an incredible impact on ageing concerns.
+Fillers and wrinkle relaxing both achieve amazing results and both address lines and wrinkles and have an incredible impact on ageing concerns.
 But what is injected and where makes these products very different in nature.

-The most important take-out for you is that you must consider a consultation with a medically-qualified practitioner before undergoing either Botox or fillers.
+The most important take-out for you is that you must consider a consultation with a medically-qualified practitioner before undergoing any injectable treatments.
 It’s really the single most important thing you can do.
-And it's worth mentioning that to achieve your goals, it might be that both Botox AND filler will be used.
+And it's worth mentioning that to achieve your goals, it might be that a range of treatments AND upgrading your skincare are recommended.